aredn/documentation/arednNetworkDesign/frequency_bands.rst

    :alt: Channel Width Example
    :align: center

 Some or all of the bands shown below are shared with other FCC authorized users.
 For example, all of the upper channels on the 13 cm band are shared with standard FCC Part 15 :abbr:`WiFi (IEEE 802.11x)` users.
-The following table lists each amateur radio band, frequency range, and the number of channels that are available for AREDN |trade| networking. [footnote]_
+The following table lists each amateur radio band, frequency range, and the number of channels that are available for AREDN |trade| networking.

 =======  =================  ========
 Band     Frequency Range    Channels
 =======  =================  ========
 33 cm    902-928   MHz      4
 13 cm    2390-2450 MHz      13
+9 cm     3300-3500 MHz      24
 5  cm    5650-5925 MHz      54
 =======  =================  ========